junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 The two of them starts heading outside.

 "Cas, no, don't, bad plan."
 Dean doesn't know what else to do except for stopping Cas on his way out.
 But they probably don't even need a door to get out.
 "Please, let's think about it.
-What about your little... leviathan problem?"
+What about your little...
+Leviathan problem?"

 "What about it?"
 Cas looks down at his hands, the black goo is not dripping as much as it did when they first came back, but sure enough, he's still not fully well and himself.

 "What are you gonna do if Dick takes over again when you're fighting Raphael or Lucifer?"
 Dean reasons.

 "Then I die."
-Cas answers easily, "Or I don't die, and the leviathans kill the archangels, because rock beats scissors, leviathans beat angels."
+Cas answers easily, "Or I don't die, and Leviathans kill the archangels, because rock beats scissors, Leviathan beats angel."

 "Which always leaves the biggest shark in the tank, exactly."
 Dean suggests, "Why don't we take it strategically, then?
 Throw all of them in the same tank, let them fight.
 We watch on the bench with popcorns, how about that?"